 The event is a great one for people watching, and it is quite photogenic as well.
 People start the day relatively clear-eyed but as the day goes on and the beer flows, things get progressively looser and wilder.
 The music contributes nicely to the mood and the band frequently invites the crowd to toast — prosit –which is always met with raising of glasses.

 A wide range of food is served at the tables.
 Huge pretzels (brez’n), roast chicken (hendl vom grill), pork shanks (schweinshaxe) , and many kinds of sandwiches are all available.
 Most tents have extensive formal menus (example) with all kinds of options.
 Outside the tent there all all kinds of food stands as well.
+For a nice introduction to the foods of Oktoberfest, check out this story.

 At one corner of the Theresienwiese is the Bavaria statue.
 Unlike the rest of the structures, it is a permanent installation.
 People collect on the steps beneath the monument.
 I think some people use the steps a a place to get some air and clear their head a bit.